 Docent educating the public and advising on viewing guidelines

 How else can you help us?

-We are advocating the closure of La Jolla Point during Sea Lion pupping season and the permanent posting of rangers to protect the sea lions and the public.
+We are advocating restricting access to La Jolla Point during Sea Lion pupping season and the permanent posting of rangers to protect the sea lions and the public.

 Signing our petitions will help us persuade authorities of the need to protect the pinnipeds while ensuring that the public can enjoy the unique sights of seals and sea lions at La Jolla.

 Donate to the Seal Society to help provide the funds to protect the seals and sea lions in La Jolla.